- All Inclusive Pricing

 Day 9 - Rome

 This morning begins another day of pilgrimage at the Basilica of Saint Paul Outside the Walls.
-The present structure stands over the place where Constantine built the first church over Saint Paul’s grave.
-The church features a portrait of every Pope that has served the church, with the face of Pope Francis I illuminated as the present pontiff.
-Step beneath the surface into the Catacombs of Callixtus, built along the Appian Way.
-Here 16 Popes from the 2nd through 4th Centuries were interred, though they have been removed to various churches over the centuries.
-San Sebastian Outside the Walls is another of the seven Pilgrimage churches, built over the Catacombs of Saint Sebastian.
+The present structure stands over the place where Constantine built the first church, which is over Saint Paul’s grave.
+The church features a portrait of every pope who has served the church, with the face of Pope Francis I illuminated as the present pontiff.
+Step beneath the surface into the Catacombs of Pope Callixtus, built along the Appian Way.
+Here, 16 popes from the 2nd through 4th centuries were interred, though they have been removed to various churches over the centuries.
+San Sebastian Outside the Walls is another of the seven pilgrimage churches, built over the Catacombs of Saint Sebastian.
 The remains of Peter and Paul were temporarily protected here during the Valerian Persecution of 258.
 Our seventh and final pilgrimage stop is the Basilica of the Holy Cross in Jerusalem.
 Saint Helena brought Passion relics here, and the floor was covered with soil from Jerusalem.
-Relics here include the index finger of Thomas that touched the wounds of Christ after His resurrection, and a piece of the Good Thief’s Cross.
-Those who want to complete the seven church pilgrimage as declared by Saint John Paul II in 2000 can continue with one more stop at Shrine of Our Lady of Divine Love.
-Here a pilgrim pursued by dogs appealed to Our Lady and she intervened for his safety.
+Relics here include the index finger of Thomas that touched the wounds of Christ after His resurrection and a piece of the Good Thief’s Cross.
+Those who want to complete the seven church pilgrimage as declared by Saint John Paul II in 2000 can continue with one more stop at the Shrine of Our Lady of Divine Love.
+Here, a pilgrim pursued by dogs appealed to Our Lady and she intervened for his safety.
 Pilgrims began to frequent the site and a chapel was built here in 1745.
 Dinner is on your own this evening.
+(B)